chora-io/docs/specs/mods/ecosystem/02_msg.md

 # Msg Service

-The `subject` module provides a message service for interacting with the state of the module.
+The `ecosystem` module provides a message service for interacting with the state of the module.

 ## Draft Definitions

-`MsgCreateSubject` - create subject
+`MsgCreateEcosystem` - create ecosystem

-`MsgRemoveSubject` - remove subject
+`MsgRemoveEcosystem` - remove ecosystem

-`MsgUpdateSubject` - update subject
+`MsgUpdateEcosystem` - update ecosystem

 ## Proto Definitions